 What’s more important the source or the result?
 The pandemic brings clarity to the issue of physical and spiritual healing.
 It shows the fallacy of mythology.

 Healing is an ongoing process of the body.
 When it functions well, we are healthy.
 But everyone needs some help at one time or another.
 Our attitude affects the ability of the body to heal.
 The question is, what matters the most?
 Is it the source or the result?

 People with a positive attitude recover from illness or injury faster than people who have a negative attitude.
 When we anticipate being well, it has a positive effect on our immune system and the ability of the body to heal.
 But, some illnesses and injuries need qualified medical care.

 Spiritual Healers and the Source of Healing

 To some people, the source is more important than the result.
-This doesn’t make sense, but sometimes people will place religious mythology above medical remedies.
+It may not make sense, but some people will place religious mythology above medical remedies.
 What’s more important to you, the source, or the healing result?
 Does the process or the or religious pedigree matter more than the healing itself?
 Similarly, does the degree of success depend more on the process or experience of the healer?
 Is one “brand” or type of healing system superior to another?
 If so, why?

 There are stories of spiritual healers in all cultures.
-They heal mind, body and soul.
+They heal the mind, body, and soul.
 These are people who can expedite the healing process in some way.
 They come from all backgrounds.
 Some use techniques or processes, while others are just natural healers.